-In the PPDN architecture, the parallel connected Discrete DenseNet block expansion is shown in Fig. 8; unlike the classical Dense block (Fig. 3), convolution layers are used as 3x3 instead of 1x1 so as not to lose information in the image.
+In the PPDN architecture, the parallel connected discrete DenseNet block expansion is shown in Fig. 8.
+Unlike the classical Dense block (Fig. 3), convolution layers are used as 3×3 instead of 1×1 so as not to lose information in the image.

-Unlike the classic Dense block, a Batch Normalization layer has been added for the normalization process.
-Before the classification layer, unlike the classical DenseNet architecture, the 'Anomaly-Healthy' classification is made using Batch Normalization-ReLU-Conv (Convolution) and dropout layers.
+Unlike the classic Dense block, a batch normalization layer was added for the normalization process.
+Before the classification layer, unlike the classical DenseNet architecture, the 'Anomaly-Healthy' classification is made using batch normalization-ReLU-Conv (convolution) and dropout layers.